 Vijay (Guru Dutt) is an unsuccessful poet whose works are not taken seriously by publishers or his brothers, who sell his poems as waste paper.
 Unable to bear their taunting at him being a good for nothing, he stays away from home often out on the streets.
 He encounters a prostitute on the streets, Gulabo (Waheeda Rehman), enamoured of his poetry and who falls in love with him.
 He also encounters his ex-girlfriend, Meena (Mala Sinha), from college and finds out that she is married to a big publisher, Mr Ghosh (Rehman), for financial security and who hires him as a servant to find out more about him and Meena.
 A dead beggar to whom Vijay gave his coat and whom he tries to save unsuccessfully from the path of a running train is mistaken for Vijay.
 Gulabo goes to Ghosh and gets his poems published.
 Ghosh does so feeling he can exploit the poems and make a killing.
 But Vijay is alive and in hospital after the train mishap.
 Ghosh and Shyam, Vijay’s close friend, refuse to recognise him and he is committed to a mental asylum since he insisits he is Vijay and is thought to be mad.
 Vijay’s brothers too are bought off by Ghosh not to recognize him and a memorial is held for the dead poet.
 Vijay with the help of his friend, Abdul Sattar (Johhnny Walker), escapes from the mental asylum and reaches the memorial service where he denounces this corrupt and materialistic world.
 Seeing that Vijay alive, his friend and brothers take side with a rival publisher for more money and declare this is indeed Vijay.
 At a function to honour him, Vijay sick of all the hypocrisy in the world around him declares he is not Vijay and leaves with Gulabo to start a new life.

-Pyaasa is Guru Dutt’s real masterpiece.
-It tells of the thirst for love, for recognition, for spiritual fulfilment.
-There is a strong parallel between the hero, a poet, the outsider trying to make a place for himself in the society he inhabits and the director, the outsider, trying to leave his independent stamp in a world of formulaic cinema.It is in Pyaasa where we really see Guru Dutt transcend way above the ordinary and succeed in totality.
-Many individual shots and scenes become impressionistic images telling of his lyricism.
+Pyaasa, released in 1957 during the golden age of Hindi cinema (the 1950s and ’60s), is Guru Dutt’s real masterpiece and one of the finest films ever made in India.
+It tells of the thirst of its protagonist, a poet, for love, for recognition and for spiritual fulfilment.
+The film is a strong parallel between the hero, the outsider trying to make a place for himself in the materialistic and selfish society he inhabits and Guru Dutt, the director, attempting to leave his independent stamp in a world of formulaic mainstream cinema.It is in Pyaasa where we really see Guru Dutt transcend way above the ordinary and succeed in totality.

+Pyaasa establishes Guru Dutt as among the finest auteurs of Indian cinema Many individual shots and scenes in the film become impressionistic images telling of Guru Dutt’s lyricism.
 An example which immediately comes to mind is the song Aaj Sajan Mohe Ang Lagalo.
 It is a kirtan – a Bengali devotional song telling of longing and desire.
 Though we see Baul singers perform the song, it, in fact, voices the prostitute’s passion for the poet.
 She follows the poet up the stairs to the terrace where he stands his back to her.
 She moves towards him but cannot bring herself to touch him and she runs away.
 The earthly love she feels is uplifted and given a spiritual dimension through the words.
 And this is further reinforced by the amazing rendering of the song by Geeta Dutt.
 In the last scene of the film, an instrumental version of the song is played as the prostitute overcome with joy at seeing the poet at her doorway runs down the steps of her house into his arms.
 They are one.
-What is most interesting to note in their relationship is that the prostitute shares with the poet a greater attraction for spiritual fulfilment rather than materialistic fulfilment.
+What is most interesting to note in their relationship is that the prostitute shares with the poet a greater attraction for spiritual fulfilment rather than materialistic and physical fulfilment.

 Pyaasa counts as one of actress Mala Sinha’s better and more subtle performances, a far cry from her rather mechanical and melodramatic performances.
 Talking of the acting, Waheeda Rehman is outstanding in the role of the prostitute and Guru Dutt himself is fine in the role of the poet.
 Perhaps the parallels between him and the character help him in coming out with his best ever screen performance.
 Though Dilip Kumar was the original choice for Vijay’s role, one has to admit Guru Dutt made the character his own.
 Rehman, Johnny Walker, Kum Kum, Leela Mishra and Mehmood all provide more than adequate support but special mention must be made of Guru Dutt’s assistant director, Shyam Kapoor, who effectively plays his slimy and materialistic friend, Shyam.

 Interestingly, Pyaasa has that rare element in a Guru Dutt film.
 A song treated like a fantasy.
 An idyllic daydream of the hero.
 The song Hum Aapki Aankhon Mein is picturised amongst clouds as the heroine descends from the moon.
 It is said that Guru Dutt picturised it in such a manner just to get back at the distributors who felt that an ‘item’ was needed.
 So he provided them with one!
 Another weak moment in the film is when Johnny Walker sings Sar Jo Tera Chakraye at the mental asylum to distract the guards so Guru Dutt can escape.
 It is too ‘filmi’ a moment that sticks out like a sore thumb in this otherwise flalwless film.